AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * The "Element Set" infiltration tool has been broken down into it's four component items (Moltov Cocktail, Freeze Spray, Stun Gun, and Air Cannon)
 * Some accessories now have bonus skills attached to them, which can be used by any persona that the player has equipped.
 * If you find an item in a chest that is stronger than the one currently equipped on Joker or a party member, they will prompt you to let them equip it automatically.
+* The home shopping channel on Sundays now offers bundles of a variety of items, rather than a single item.
+You will now have to choose between different options.
+Keep in mind that you can only purchase one and will miss out on the other, so choose carefully!

 ### Personas & The Velvet Room